burrt/compsci-docs/_v1/solid-principles.md

 ## Dependency Inversion Principle

 > Depend on abstractions, not on concretions.
+Details depend on abstractions.

 High level modules/classes shouldn't depend on low-level modules/classes.